armory/documentation/_user_guides/pipelines-as-code.md

 order: 108
 ---

-Armory Pipeline Templates provide a way of specifying pipeline definitions in source code repos (like GitHub & BitBucket).
+Armory's Pipelines As Code feature provides a way to specify pipeline definitions in source code repos (like GitHub & BitBucket).

 The Armory Spinnaker installation provides a service called "Dinghy" which will keep the pipeline in Spinnaker in sync with what is defined in the GitHub repo.
 Also, users will be able to make a pipeline by composing other pipelines, stages, or tasks and templating certain values.